citizenlabsgr/read-first/README.md

 # Mission

 Citizen Labs works together with our entire community to promote transparency, better understand problems, and support informed decisions.
-We apply open data and open source technology, convene civic volunteers, and engage community guideership to create data-driven solutions.
+We apply open data and open source technology, convene civic volunteers, and engage community leaderership to create data-driven solutions.

 ## Citizen Movement?